 How can I keep my pet healthy?

 Just like people, your pet should have an annual checkup with their doctor (a veterinarian or vet) to stay healthy.
-Veterinary care and services play an important role in keeping a pet healthy.
+Veterinary care and services play an essential role in keeping a pet healthy.

 General Wellness and Vaccinations

-During the first wellness appointment, puppies and kittens are usually examined by the vet and tested for parasites, and given a series of vaccines and boosters to help protect them from viruses.
+During the first wellness appointment, the vet usually examines puppies and kittens, tests them for parasites, and gives them a series of vaccines and boosters to help protect them from viruses.

-Older animals may be on a different vaccine schedule and need other types of care based on their age, breed/mix, lifestyle and where you live.
+Older animals may be on a different vaccine schedule and need other care based on age, breed/mix, lifestyle and where you live.
 For example, city pets have different vaccine requirements than animals that live in rural areas or spend more time outdoors.

 Why should I have my pet spayed or neutered?